 It was around this time that we met Dr Kinsler when she took over from Dr Atherton.
 We were so delighted to have Dr Kinsler on board and her research, skills & support have been excellent.
 She has proved to be a tremendous & constant support to us throughout for which we will never forget.

-Anna is a very beautiful 8 year old girl now.
-Like most 8 year old girls she is getting more aware of her appearance.
-We have always encouraged her to be proud of her special skin & although she is a lot more conscious of her appearance we hope this will continue.
+We have always encouraged her to be proud of her special skin & although she is a lot more conscious of her appearance, we hope this will continue.

-This year has been extremely difficult.
-Sadly Anna’s mobility has reduced & she can now no longer crawl, she has developed Spinal Melanosis.
-It was thought to be malignant so she had to have a spinal biopsy to determine the nature of the melanosis.
+Sadly, Anna’s mobility reduced & she could now no longer crawl, she developed Spinal Melanosis.
+It was thought to be malignant, so she had to have a spinal biopsy to determine the nature of the melanosis.
 Specialist tests were performed by Dr Kinsler.
 The tests were to take around 6 – 8 weeks.
 Waiting seemed an eternity.
-As the biopsy was from Anna’s spinal cord it was quite a procedure so Anna took a few weeks to recover.
-When She was starting to feel better she would smile up at me & say ‘I’m happy, I’m getting better now Mummy’, it broke my heart but I would smile & say’ Yes my darling’.
+As the biopsy was from Anna’s spinal cord it was quite a procedure, so Anna took a few weeks to recover.
+When She was starting to feel better, she would smile up at me & say ‘I’m happy, I’m getting better now Mummy’, it broke my heart, but I would smile & say’ Yes my darling’.
 Every day I put on a brave face for the children.
-We started to film the children everyday so we had memories, it was so very painful!
+We started to film the children everyday, so we had memories, it was so very painful!

-At the start of the summer holidays I got a phone call from Dr Kinsler, The results were back & it was the best news ever.
+At the start of the summer holidays, I got a phone call from Dr Kinsler, the results were back & it was the best news ever.
 The spinal melanosis was Benign.
 Never had this been the case before.
-When I put the phone down I literally fell to the floor in tears of relief.
+When I put the phone down, I literally fell to the floor in tears of relief.
 Kaede & Luca came in worried, All I could manage to say was ‘Mummy is so happy’.
 I couldn’t wait to tell Wes the news.
 Tears of joy was on his & everyone else faces when they were told.
-We know things are still not great for Anna at the moment but having that news was amazing.
-As the melanosis is covering the whole of Anna’s spinal cord it can not be removed but we hope some treatment will be available to stop it growing.
+We know things are still not great for Anna, but having that news was amazing.
+As the melanosis is covering the whole of Anna’s spinal cord it cannot be removed but we hope some treatment will be available to stop it growing.